Richard Gale (British Army officer): 1944−1945

-On 5 September the division was taken out of the front lines, after almost exactly three months since landing in Normandy, and returned to for rest and recuperation, after sustaining almost 4,500 casualties.
-Soon after returning to England the 6th Airborne Division's sister formation, the 1st Airborne Division, then under Major-General Roy Urquhart, took part in Operation Market Garden, which Gale believed was doomed to failure from the start.
-In December Gale handed over command of the division to Major-General Eric Bols and was appointed to the headquarters of the First Allied Airborne Army (FAAAA), becoming deputy to the American commander, Lieutenant General Lewis H. Brereton.
+On 5 September the division was taken out of the front lines, after almost exactly three months since landing in Normandy, and returned to the United Kingdom for rest and recuperation, after sustaining almost 4,500 casualties.
+Soon after returning to England the 6th Airborne Division's sister formation, the 1st Airborne Division, then under Major-General Roy Urquhart, took part in the hugely ambitious Operation Market Garden, which Gale believed was doomed to failure from the start.

+In December Gale handed over command of the division to Major-General Eric Bols, formerly an infantry brigade commander, who was soon to lead the division in a ground role in the Battle of the Bulge.
+Gale was then appointed to the headquarters of the First Allied Airborne Army (FAAAA), becoming deputy to the American commander, Lieutenant General Lewis H. Brereton.
 Planning then began for Operation Varsity, the airborne landings in support of Operation Plunder, the Allied crossing of the river Rhine.
-The operation was carried out in late March 1945 by the US XVIII Airborne Corps, under Major General Matthew Ridgway, with the British 6th and US 17th Airborne Divisions participating, and, although the operation was successful, both divisions suffered very heavy casualties and the need for the operation was questionable.
+The operation was carried out in late March 1945 by the US XVIII Airborne Corps, under Major General Matthew Ridgway, with the British 6th and US 17th Airborne Divisions participating.
+Despite the operation's success, with Gale calling it "the most successful of all airborne operations", both divisions suffered very heavy casualties and the need for the entire operation was questionable, both at the time and later.

 In the last months of the war in Europe, Gale was given command of I Airborne Corps.
-He was promoted to major-general on 7 January 1945, with the acting rank of lieutenant-general from 24 May.
+He was promoted to the permanent rank of major-general on 7 January 1945, with the acting rank of lieutenant-general from 24 May.
 In July, after Victory in Europe Day (VE-Day), Gale, with the corps HQ, was sent to India, where the Japanese were still fighting.
-In India Gale took elements of his old 6th Airborne Division under command, along with the 44th Indian Airborne Division, and planning began for airborne operations in the Far East, although the surrender of Japan cancelled these plans and the war came to an end.
+In India Gale took elements of his old 6th Airborne Division, still led by Bols, under command, along with the 44th Indian Airborne Division, and planning began for airborne operations in the Far East, in particular the recapturing of Bangkok, although the surrender of Japan cancelled these plans and, after almost six years, the war finally came to an end.